MMRIZE/MMM-CalendarExt3/README.md

 ## Features
 ### What's different with `CX2`.
 - Only focusing on how it shows; Parsing is delegated to original MagicMirror module `calendar`.
 (It means the `calendar` module is REQUIRED to use this module.)
 - Only `week` and `month` views.
 I found that people are rarely interested in other views on `CX2`.
-So I omit different views.
+So I drop out different views.
 - Respect to original MM's hide/show mechanism.
 Now you can hide/show this module easily with other scheduler or control modules.
 (By the way, Look at this module also. - [MMM-Scenes](https://github.com/MMRIZE/MMM-Scenes))
 - No dependency on the 3rd party modules (e.g. momentJS or Luxon, etc.).
 This is built with pure JS and CSS only.